-Our Graduate Development Program provides recent university graduates with an extensive professional development program to enhance their leadership skills and personal capabilities.
+The 2017 Graduate Development Program provides recent university graduates with an extensive professional development program to enhance their leadership skills and personal and professional capabilities.

-Mentoring relationships and peer support help to consolidate learnings and adapt to employment within the Queensland Public Service.
+A mentoring program will provide support from colleagues and peers and allow graduates to develop strong and lasting relationships which will help to consolidate learnings and assist graduates to adapt to employment within the Queensland Public Service.

 Successful applicants will be on probation for the duration of the 12 month graduate program and will be appointed to a permanent position at a PO2 or AO3 level within the department at the end of the program.

 During the program, graduates are supported by: